FAIR-by-Design-Methodology/microlearning/resources/05 Publish/publish.md

     Publishing is the art of working on a creative idea and turning it into a masterpiece​ - *Unknown*

+??? warning "Publishing closed FAIR materials"

+    Having FAIR learning materials does not always mean that the materials are open to everyone and there are no costs or access rules attached.
+In this case the bundle that is going to be published in an open repository such as Zenodo should contain the following:

+    1. Syllabus - that contains all metadata that describe the materials and metadata should always be open
+    2. Accompanying files - optional - augment the description of the materials and describe the details when it comes to accessing and using the materials from a trainer perspective

+    Another alternative is to publish the materials in a closed repository where the corresponding access rules can be implemented.

 ## Final preparations

 ??? tip "Time to create the accompanying files"